machinefi/w3bstream-ios-sdk/README.md

 }
 ```
 ### Check the result
-Open the log in the W3bstream website
+Open the log in the W3bstream website.
+The payloads uploaded are displayed there